Arizona Pool Leagues

 · If a team drops out of a division, causing a bye to exist, depending on the timing of the drop out, League Management will make a new schedule for the remaining teams or replace the team with a new one.

-· Once it is determined by any means that a team has left the league it will be treated as a bye.
+· Once it is determined by any means that a team has left the league it will be treated as a bye with all remaining games for that team rescheduled.

 · There will never be two byes in a schedule because a new schedule will be issued.